PelionIoT/manifest-tool/README.md

 * `size`: The size of the payload.
 * `uri`: The URI from which the target devices should acquire the payload.
 * `file`: A path to a local copy of the payload.
 The manifest tool uses this file to calculate the payload hash and payload size.
 This is not needed if you specify the payload hash and size in the input file.
+* `installedDigest`: You can use this field with delta updates to specify the result of applying an update.
+The digest in `reference` specifies the digest of the downloaded object.
+For delta updates, a second digest is needed to ensure that the result of any processing applied to the resource results in the correct payload image.
+* `installedSize`: You can use this field in delta updates to specify the size of an image after the delta update processing is applied.
+* `installedFile`: You can use this field to specify a path to a local copy of the desired result of a delta update.
+The manifest tool uses this file to calculate the `installedDigest` and `installedFile`.
+This is not needed if you specify `installedDigest` and `installedFile` in the input file.

 ##### Signature block

 Use the signature block to select the certificate the device should use to verify the signature of the manifest.

 ```JSON